-In the previous sections, Gaussian mixture models were highlighted and the different steps of this technique became clear.
+In the previous sections, Gaussian mixture models were highlighted and the different steps of this technique became visible.
 As described earlier, the approach taken in [Richiardi and Drygajlo, 2003] is used in order to test the technique on signatures.
 Most of the formulas in the previous sections are derived from [Richiardi and Drygajlo, 2003] and [Lv and Wang, 2006], with some minor differences.
 They are redisplayed and explained again to clarify the role these formulas play in this project.
-Not all information that is handled in the above mentioned references is displayed here, since the main purpose is to clarify the crucial parts of GMMs in general and not to discuss the intricacies of the technique.
+Not all information that is handled in the above mentioned references is displayed here, since the main purpose is (as explained earlier) to clarify the crucial parts of GMMs in general and not to dive into the depths of the technique.